-Ask yourself What You Need
+Ask Yourself What You Need

 Through this step, you will just glide.
 Probably the easiest way of doing this is just eliminating what you don’t need.

 Here’s what I mean: I know that some people never go to ride if it is a dark outside.

-Elimination… you get it?
+It’s about elimination… you get it?

-Automatically they focus on the things they do need.
+They focus on the things they do need.

-Find out what is missing – According to you
+Find out What Is Missing – According to You

-First of all, I want to point out that you can spend a fortune on accessories.
-Nowadays when I enter the shop where you can find accessories for e scooter, I simply get sick.
-Suddenly, everything I need and at that moment I just pray that I haven’t brought money with me.
+Nowadays, when I enter the shop with e-scooter accessories, I get sick.
+Suddenly, I see everything I need everything at that moment.
+I just pray that I haven’t brought money with me.

-And, that’s not all.
+And that’s not all.

 You will have two choices.

-Depending on your needs this is more or less the list of things you must have if you want to be safe in traffic:
+Depending on your needs, this is more or less the list of things you must have if you want to be safe in traffic.